STAYS

 1936 World and Olympic Champion, Toni Merkens, riding his 'no-name' Hetchins. |

 Hetchins frames featured some other unorthodox designs as well.
-For example, the hellenic and fastback stays which result in an equilateral triangle. |
+For example, the hellenic and fastback stays which result in stiffer triangles. |

 Hellenic stays cross the seat tube and anchor under the top tube.
 The name comes from Fred Hellens, who developed the design in 1923. |